Regensburg Bavaria, Germany Travel Guide

 Regensburg is a safe and welcoming city.
 It blends its preserved past with a lively, modern atmosphere, thanks in part to its university.

 Despite various wars and modifications in political landscape, Regensburg’s Old Town survived World War II largely unscathed, preserving its medieval-era fabric.
-This remarkable preservation led to its designation as an UNESCO World Heritage site in 2006, recognizing its outstanding universal value.
+This remarkable preservation led to its designation as an UNESCO World Heritage spot in 2006, recognizing its outstanding universal value.

 From 1663 to 1806, the Perpetual Imperial Diet of the Holy Roman Empire met in Regensburg, making it a political center of Europe.
 This gathering of princes, electors, and city representatives shaped European politics for over 150 years.